gregbugaj/delven-docs/content/syntax/crawl.md

 toc : true
 ---

-PhantomSQL can move automatically from one page to another.
+Delven can move automatically from one page to another.
 This behavior, called crawling, is enabled using the following syntax:

 ## Specification